 Not only in Victorian times but since the beginning of humanity toys of some type or other have been a part of children’s lives.
-We can only imagine what children used for toys in the earliest years of mans existence.
-A toy may have been no more than a rock or stick but it served its purpose of pacifying the child.
+We can only imagine what children used for toys in the earliest years of humankind’s existence.
+A toy may have been no more than a modified rock or stick but it served its purpose of pacifying the child.

 It is important to note that Victorian Toys and Victorian Games were very expensive to buy in Victorian Times.
 Even wealthy children were allowed very few toys.
 Only the wealthiest could afford a Rocking horse like the one shown above.
 The cost of many toys at that time exceeded the average weekly pay that a father might earn.
 Educational toys were also very popular.